Logo XpertSource

 4. Many investment choices available

-Consult your financial institution or financial security advisor to find out which options would be best for your situation.
+Be sure to consult with your financial institution or advisor to determine which options best suit your financial goals and situation.

 5. Carry-forward annual contribution limit

-Each year, you can contribute to your FHSA up to a maximum of $8,000.
-However, if you do not reach this amount, the unused portion will be carried forward to the next year, as with the TFSA and RRSP.
-This offers interesting financial flexibility.
+Each year, you can contribute up to a maximum of $8,000 to your FHSA.
+However, if you don’t reach this limit, the unused portion can be carried forward to the following year, much like with a TFSA or RRSP.
+This provides added financial flexibility.

 6. No repayment required